613-366-2164

 Can omega-3s improve brain health?

-Omega-3 supplements can improve brain health by lowering risk of cognitive decline and dementia particualrly in older adults.
+Omega-3 supplements can improve brain health by lowering risk of cognitive decline and dementia particularly in older adults.

 This blog post has been fact checked by a medical professional.